Aertech Industries

 Limiters

 If glass packaged diodes are used the inductance of the lead wires limits the upper frequency to below microwave frequencies.
-This was my first attempt to make a limiter and it did't work.
+This was my first attempt to make a limiter and it didn't work.
 In order to work with microwave signals raw diode chips need to be used.

 By placing a couple of fast PIN diodes across a transmission line you can get a circuit that passes low power levels but that reflects high power levels.
 These have an internal DC return (the A9L100 series).